davidrm-bio/DOTools_py/docs/api/dt.md

 # Data: `dt`
-The data module contains functions to use with sc/snRNA from the heart and an example dataset from PBMC from 10x.
+The data module contains functions to use with sc/snRNA from the heart and the dataset from PBMC from 10x used in the tutorial.

 ## Example datasets
 ```{eval-rst}